arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

 # Storages

-Storages are the responsible to save, retrieve and serialize (if needed) cache data.
-They are completely customizable and you can code or using another one's published on NPM.
+Storages are responsible for saving, retrieving and serializing (if needed) cache data.
+They are completely customizable and you can code your own, or use one published on NPM.

 They are meant to be the middleware between the cache interceptor and some sort of database (persistent or not) you may have.
-Our interceptors will call its methods internally to save and retrieve data.
-But you can do it manually to work programmatically on your way.
+Our interceptors will call its methods internally to save and retrieve data, but you can do it manually to work programmatically your own way.

 Currently, two storages are included in the library by default: